uhh-cms/dy_nn_weight/README.md

 The setup is tailored towards DESY resources.

-Run the following command everyime you start a new session.
+Run the following command everytime you start a new session.
 The first invocation will install required software once.

 ```bash